peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  Does an OR operation between this arbitrary-precision integer and another one.
 * `EInteger OrNot​(EInteger second)`<br>
- Does an OR NOT operation (or implication or IMP operation) between this arbitrary-precision integer and another one.
+ Does an OR NOT operation between this arbitrary-precision integer and another one.
 * `EInteger Pow​(int powerSmall)`<br>
  Raises an arbitrary-precision integer to a power.
 * `EInteger Pow​(long longPower)`<br>